rsullivan00/blog/_posts/2018-08-30-docker-ssh-keys.markdown

 allows us to reuse Docker images with exact package versions already installed, but requires rebuilding the image when any package is added or updated.

-In this case, our application dependencies are installed through a single command, either `bundle ` or `mix deps.get`, which must be rerun to build the Docker image.
-This requires Docker to reinstall _all_ packages from your package manager, not just the modified packages.
+In this case, our application dependencies are installed through a single command, either `bundle ` or `mix deps.get`, which must be rerun to build the Docker image. `Dockerfile`s execute each `RUN` command line by line and caches the filesystem after each line.
+Docker executes from the previous cached step, so it must reinstall _all_ packages from your package manager, not just the modified packages.

 Alternatively, we can create a persistent volume in Docker Compose to store our installed dependencies, but not bake them into the image itself.